rrpatil-1/rrpatil-1/README.md

 - 👋 Hi, I’m @rahul patil
 - 👀 I’m interested in ...data science
 - 🌱 I’m currently learning ...
 ML
-- 💞️ I’m looking to collaborate on ... shaping the future by using data
+- 💞️ I’m looking to collaborate on ... shaping the future by using data science
 - 📫 How to reach me ...8888877746, rrp30997@gmail.com

 <!---